 The next chapter of Class 11 Statistics for Economics also talks about Measures of Central Tendency.
 However, it covers Median and Mode.
 The notes of the seventh chapter consist of Meaning, Formula, Example, Merits, and Demerits of Median and Mode.
 Other important topics of this chapter are Graphical determination of Median, Partition Value, Graphic Method of Locating Mode, Relationship between Mean, Median and Mode.

-- Types of Statistical Series
+- Calculation of Median for Different Types of Statistical Series

 - Graphical Determination of Median